Desk for studying with a disability or extra support question

 - Advice on policy, laws and regulations within TU Delft

 - Explanation of possible solutions with regard to accommodation

 The mailbox is read and handled by Horizon's student assistants in consultation with the student counsellors.

-If you want to make an appointment for the walk-in hours on Tuesdays and Thursdays, please send an e-mail to email@example.com.
-A time slot will be appointed to you between 12.45-1.45 pm.
-Please attach the consent form to the e-mail.
+If you want to make an appointment for the walk-in hours on Tuesdays and Thursdays, you can enroll before 11:00 AM.

 When should you speak to the academic counsellor?

 The academic counsellor in your faculty is your first point of contact if you experience personal circumstances that affect your studying.
 At Horizon you can request the above facilities and find general information, as well as getting advice on studying with a disability at TU Delft.
 For more specific support from your faculty and to request other facilities, you should contact your academic counsellor.
 You can find the contact details for your academic counsellor here: Architecture & the Built Environment, CEG, EEMCS, IDE, AE, TPM, Applied Sciences, 3mE.